 Step-3: Add Substrate

-Whenever you grow aquatic plants in an aquarium, a significant consideration is necessary for selecting the substrate.
+When you grow aquatic plants in an aquarium, a significant consideration is necessary to select the substrate.
 Although it’s possible to grow plants in inert substances (contain no nutrients) like sand or gravel, you may have difficulty maintaining the nutrient balance.

 Moreover, it may not be possible to achieve the desired scaping with those substrates.
 Artificial substrates especially made for planted tanks are helpful because they contain nutrients for plants to grow.
 Substrates are used to create slopes, up and down valleys.